-FACTBOX-COVID-19 skiing restrictions across Europe
+Factbox-COVID-19 skiing restrictions across Europe

-Dec 10 (Reuters) - European skiers are facing a bleak holiday season as countries shut resorts and impose other restrictions to slow the spread of the pandemic.
+(Reuters) - European skiers are facing a bleak holiday season as countries shut resorts and impose other restrictions to slow the spread of COVID-19.

 Some states have called for a continent-wide shut-down.
-Others have resisted and found a way to give people some time on the slopes.
+Others have resisted and decided to give people some time on the slopes.
 Below is an overview of the situation in some of the main skiing centres.

+France will let ski resorts reopen on Jan.7, if the coronavirus situation will allow it, French junior foreign affairs minister Jean-Baptiste Lemoyne said.

+French authorities said they would make random border checks to deter people from travelling to slopes in Switzerland and Spain.

 AUSTRIA